 Incident Commander's Luncheon

 MSTOA is pleased to announce Andy Stumpf will be our speaker at the Incident Commander's Luncheon.
+Andy will be going over Practical Leadership Lessons from the Battlefield.
 Below is Andy's bio.

 Andy was born and raised in Northern California.
 From the age of 11 he knew that he wanted to become a Navy SEAL, and it became the single driving force in his life.
 He enlisted in the Navy while still a Junior in high school, entering military service in 1996.
 After completing boot camp he began the most grueling training program in the US Military - Basic Underwater Demolition/SEAL, known as BUD/s.
 Nearly 90% of all candidates are unsuccessful completing the six month program.
 Andy graduated and began his SEAL career attached to SEAL Team Five, in Coronado California.

 In 2002 he screened for and joined the most elite counterterrorism unit in the military, SEAL Team Six.
 This unit is tasked with conducting the nation's most critical missions, many of which have become the focus of Hollywood movies and books.
 While on a combat deployment an Iraqi insurgent shot Andy at close range with an AK-47.
 Doctors told him it would be years, if ever, before he recovered the use of his leg and returned to full active duty.